Enrique1003/CyberSecurity/README.md

 Load balancing ensures that the application will be highly available in addition to restricting in-bound access to the network.

-- Load balancers can use the off- loading function distribute malicious traffic caused by DDoS attacks by shiftiing the traffic from the main client server to a public cloud provider.
+- Load balancers can use the off-loading function to distribute malicious traffic caused by DDoS attacks by shifting the traffic from the main client server to a public cloud provider.

-- An advantage of using a jump box is that it is a secure node that all admins first connect to before executing any task thats secured and monintored.
+- An advantage of using a jump box is that it is a secure node that all admins first connect to before executing any task that's secured and monitored.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the jumpbox and system network.
 - Filebeat watches changes to files on the machine.